-In the fifteenth century, the castle consisted of two parts.
+In the 16th century, the castle consisted of two parts.
 In the smaller, western, there was an entrance gate, protected by two semi-circular towers.
-Inside the defensive walls there was a small courtyard measuring 25 x 20 meters with buildings of a difficult to determine purpose and a four-sided tower.
-It had massive walls and is considered to be the oldest part of the castle.
-A three-spatial dwelling building was located to the south of it.
-Between it and the tower, there was a narrow passage to the eastern, larger part of the castle, which also had a separate gate, enclosed between two cylindrical towers.
-A much larger courtyard of this part was also built-up.
-On its southern side stood an early-renaissance, two-story residential house.
+Inside the defense walls there was a small courtyard measuring 25 x 20 meters with buildings with a difficult to determine purpose and a four-sided tower.
+It had massive walls and is sometimes mistakenly considered to be the oldest part of the castle.
+In fact, it was a front-side tower built at the end of the 15th or the beginning of the 16th century.
+A three-spatial apartment building was located to the south of it, however, it is of early modern origin.
+Between it and the tower, a narrow passage to the eastern, larger part of the castle was left, which also had a separate gate, enclosed between two cylindrical towers.
+A much larger courtyard of this ward was also built-up.
+On its southern side stood an early-Renaissance, two-story residential house.
 It had three rooms and a total dimensions of about 17 x 10 meters.
+In the north-eastern part there was a previously described building from the 14th century.
 The whole castle was surrounded by a moat.

 The castle has survived in the shape from the times of rebuilding after the destruction of the early sixteenth century.
 Although in 1972 an attempt was made to rebuild, the scope of works was small.
 The gates have been walled up and the windows barred, which makes impossible to visit the castle inside.
 Currently, the stronghold is waiting for a new host who would take on the difficulty of the restaurant of this valuable monument.